Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Arithmetic real leaves

 We have discussed chambers of cylinder type in an arithmetic real leaf in \S\ref{sec:chamcyltype}, and it is easy to see that chambers of degenerate type do not exist in such a leaf.
-So it remains to understand when and how chambers of cylinder type are glued together.
+Thus the main goal of the present section is to show how chambers of cylinder type are glued together.